-Even though the U.S. economy is well on its way to recovery, there are still many people out on the job market looking to further their skills and pursue a new, more lucrative career.
-Countless people are coming to realize that technical skills and a specialized field are much more reliable pathways to success.
+With the current state of the U.S. economy, there are many people on the job market looking to further their skills and pursue a new, more lucrative career.
+Countless people are coming to realize that technical skills and a specialized field are reliable pathways to success.

-One such pathway is becoming a loan originator.
-This specialized field helps people realize their dreams of owning a home or new car while creating networking potential within the financial services industry.
-Many loan originators go on to successful careers as private mortgage brokers, banking officers or simply climb to the top of their field as an exemplary loan originator in their territory.
-Since people are always seeking to buy a home, the market for loan originators is relatively stable, and the possibility of commissions means that loan originators can effectively write their own paycheck.
+One of these pathways is becoming a loan originator.
+This specialized field helps people realize their dreams of owning a home or a new car while creating networking potential within the financial services industry.
+Many loan originators eventually move on to successful careers as private mortgage brokers or banking officers, and some loan originators simply climb to the top of their field to become exemplary loan originators in their territories.
+Since people are always seeking loans, the market for loan originators is relatively stable and the possibility of commissions means that loan originators can effectively write their own paycheck.

-Like any specialized, technical field, becoming a loan originator involves a strict, federally-regulated process.
-Here are the steps it takes to go from just a regular person to a full-fledged loan originator:
+Like any specialized and technical field, becoming a loan originator involves a strict, federally regulated process.
+Our team at the Capstone Institute has compiled a list of the steps you need to take in order to become a full-fledged loan originator:

-Submit for official licensure from the NMLS.
-As a component of this application, you will need to supplement it with:
+The final step is actually applying for your official licensure from the NMLS.
+As a component of this application, you will need to supplement it with a few documents including

 - A criminal background check

-- An official fingerprint submission to the FBI database (some states)
+- An official fingerprint submission to the FBI database (depending on your state)

 - A credit check